Caring Relationships, Healthy You

 - Do you often feel depressed, anxious or stressed?
 Is your relationship making it worse?

-- Are you drinking, smoking, or using drugs more in order to cope?
+- Are you drinking, smoking, or using drugs more in order to cope with what is going on in your relationship(s)?

 - Do you have health issues that can be worsened by chronic stress?

 You are not alone!
-Abuse occurs in all kinds of relationships.
+Abuse and/or domestic violence occurs in all kinds of relationships.

 You deserve to be in a relationship that is supportive and feels good.
-In addition to resources below, many people find support within their community: friends, family, coworkers, or neighbors.
+Help is available.

 A plan the works for you: